jgarber623/refresh-dc.org/src/events/_posts/2014-11-20-etsys-product-design-principles.md

   url: http://www.eventbrite.com/e/etsys-product-design-principles-tickets-13886329385
 ---

 Behind the scenes, [Etsy](http://www.etsy.com/) is a company obsessed with moving fast and breaking things.
 But how do you balance a culture of continuous deployment with a quality-obsessed design team?
-This talk will encompass Etsy’s product design principles, illustrated with a variety of stories from inside the company.
+This talk will encompass Etsy's product design principles, illustrated with a variety of stories from inside the company.
 Peer into teeny-tiny feature design, successful (and unsuccessful) launches and how Etsy tackles design problems every day.

 [Cap Watkins](http://capwatkins.com/) is a Sr. Design Manager at Etsy.
 He's previously worked on hush-hush stuff at Amazon and led design for a number of startups, including Formspring and Zoosk.
 You can find him as [@cap](https://twitter.com/cap) on Twitter.